 A cache is a temporary storage area on your computer or network device where frequently accessed data – such as web page content and elements – is stored, making subsequent visits to the same page faster.

 This is a very useful tool, though sometimes outdated information or website errors can get cached.
 To fix it, all you need to do is clear all the possible places where the cache can be stored:

 Web browser – Try opening the website from a different browser.
 If that helps, clear your browser's cache.
 If the issue persists from one browser while others work, try disabling any browser extensions you have

-DNS cache - Your computer also stores recently resolved domain name-to-IP address mappings, so you can try flushing it as well by checking this video tutorial: How to flush your DNS cache
+DNS cache – Your computer also stores recently resolved domain name-to-IP address mappings, so you can try flushing it as well by checking this video tutorial: How to Flush DNS Cache

 Device – Check the website from a different device (computer, phone, tablet).
 If that helped, restart the device which has issues when accessing the website

 If you see outdated content on your website, in addition to the steps above, make sure to try the following:

 Your website should be accessible after completing these steps.

 How to Know if the Website is Available

 If you want to check whether the issue is local or global quickly, you can use these online tools: